atlas-github/nih_time_series_nlp/README.md

 ___

 ### 2:00 pm: Practical session 2
-  1. Hands-on exercise on loading, exploring, and cleaning time series data
+  1. Download the dengue csv file
+  2. Filter to only relevant columns
+  3. Convert date to datetime format
+  4. Identify postcodes with most complete/missing data
+  5. Create a pivot table
+  6. Visualize case counts data

 ### 3:00 pm: Advanced data cleaning techniques
   1. Detecting and handling outliers
-  2. smoothing time series data
+  2. Smoothing time series data
-  3. handling seasonal and trend components
+  3. Handling seasonal and trend components

 ### 4:00 pm: Practical session 3
-  1.
+  1. Apply moving average smoothing and visualize
+  2. Use a for loop to run the code for a few postcodes

 </details>